itadventurer/active_job_cron_scheduler/README.md

-# ActiveJobScheduler
+# ActiveJobCronScheduler

-ActiveJobScheduler is a Ruby on Rails gem that provides a simple and efficient way to schedule recurring jobs in your Rails application.
+ActiveJobCronScheduler is a Ruby on Rails gem that provides a simple and efficient way to schedule recurring jobs in your Rails application.
 It leverages ActiveJob and provides a clean DSL for defining job schedules.

 ## Features